beckettclarke/projects/README.md

   <img style="border-radius:10px" src="banner.png">
 </h1>

-These are a bunch of smaller projects that don't deserve their own repositories.
+These are a bunch of smaller projects that don't have their own repositories.

 ## ✅ Usage
 ### 🌐 Websites